-New Horizons is a real home-from-home.
-Part refurbished in 2010, the accommodation is arranged on one level and offers a high degree of comfort for breaks in and out of season with an open fire, electric heating and double glazing.
+New Horizons has accommodation all on one level and offers a high degree of comfort for breaks both in and out of season with it’s open fire, electric heating and double glazing.

 All ground floor.
 Open plan dining and sitting area.
 Kitchen.
 Three bedrooms, 1 x double with en-suite shower, basin and WC, 1 x twin and 1 x single.
 Family bathroom with bath, shower over, basin and WC.